 Decide yourself whether you want to use WYSYWIG drag-and-drop tools, declarative QML code or do it all yourself with imperative C++ – Qt has it all.
 You can even integrate web content into your application or use pure HTML5 to create UIs – the choice is truly yours.

 Drag and drop 3D/2D UI elements and design your UI without the need to write any code.
-This approach is loved by designers since it is easy and intuitive to use and you immediately see what you get.
-You can even use other graphical design tools such as Photoshop to style or make custom UI elements which can be imported to your UI libraries (available with Qt 5.10).
+This approach is loved by designers since it is easy and intuitive to use and you immediately see what you get (WYSIWYG).
+You can even use other graphical design tools such as Photoshop to style or make custom UI elements which can be imported to your UI libraries.

 Declarative user interfaces define the look and feel and seperate the UI layer from the business logic.
 Using Qt’s declarative QML language it is simple to define your UI with less code.
 In other words, it is fast, easy and allows the front-end developer to focus on creating great user experiences while simultaneously allowing the back-end developers to focus on core functionality.

 Create UIs with more complex control elements such as MDIs, structured tables and more.
 You can deploy the software on any platform where it will adopt native speed, performance and style.
 You only need one code base, which saves oodles of time in development and maintenance.